mcarpent87/ruby-rails-portfolio/README.md

-# Devcamp Portfolio Application
+# Ruby on Rails Portfolio Application

-> This is a Ruby on Rails 5 application that allows users to create their own portfolios, and is the demo application for the Dissecting Rails 5 course.
+> This is a Ruby on Rails 5 application that serves as my portfolio.

 ### Features